uclhal/Data-Science-for-Docs/00-lesson-00-intro.md

     which reads as 'go up one level' (the `..`), then go down into a folder called `desktop`, and then to the file called `readme.docx`
 - Finally, the `.` (single not double dot) is just the short cut for the _current_ directory.
 So `./readme.docx` simply means the file called `readme.docx` in _this_ directory.
 Seems pedantic but that's computers for you!

+You can see the path to any file or directory by right clicking and looking for properties (Windows), or using the 'Get Info' menu item (Mac OS X).

 ## Exercises